fontforge/fontforge.github.io/en-US/documentation/interface/editmenu.md

 #### Copy Grid Fit

-Only available in the outline glyph view and only if [View-\>Show Grid Fit](../viewmenu/#ShowGridFit)is selected.
+Only available in the outline glyph view and only if [View-\>Show Grid Fit](../viewmenu/#Show.Grid.Fit) is selected.
 This will place a copy of the grid fit version of the glyph into the clipboard.